Skip to content

 AND message_acked IS NOT NULL;

-In a healthy EMQX system, emqx_processing_ms (broker processing latency) is typically very low.
-The more significant contributors are the publish and consume phases — publisher_to_emqx_ms and emqx_to_subscriber_ms.
+In a healthy EMQX system, broker processing latency is typically very low.
+The more significant contributors are the publish and consume phases: publisher_to_emqx_ms and emqx_to_subscriber_ms.

 Query notes:

-• relevant_messages narrows the dataset before the JOIN.
+• publish_events and ack_events narrow the dataset before the JOIN.

-• MAX(...) collapses the timestamps from three event rows into a single aggregate row.
+• MAX(...) collapses the timestamps from multiple event rows into a single aggregate row.

 • The final WHERE ...
-IS NOT NULL ensures that only records with a complete publish/delivered/acked chain are used to calculate latency.
+IS NOT NULL ensures that only records with a complete publish/acked chain are used to calculate latency.

 7. Validate for Negative Latency Values